Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 There are two areas where visitors can view the auction: the auction walkway gallery one floor above the auction area and the special observation deck on the same floor.

 The auction walkway gallery is opened from 5 am to visitors and you do not need a ticket to see the tuna auction from here.
 The actual auction area can be viewed behind fully sealed glass windows with audio played through a speaker.
-I recommend this option only if you did not secure a ticket for the special observation deck through the lottery raffle.
+I recommend this option if you did not secure a ticket for the special observation deck through the lottery raffle.

 TIP #1: If you are planning to see the auction at the auction gallery, arrive early to secure a spot by the window.
 Otherwise, you might just be looking at the back of a bunch of heads.